LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/demo-shop/README.md

 node server.js
 ```

+With the server running you can simply open `http://localhost:3005/` in your
+browser to view the demo shop UI.
+The static files are served from the
+`shop-ui` directory automatically so no additional web server is required.

 The service listens on port `3005` by default and exposes simple JSON endpoints:

 - `POST /register` – create an account